 How to get divorce in Vermont

-The most basic condition for obtaining a divorce is that your marriage is recognized as legal, in simple terms, the marriage ceremony was held in accordance with the state's requirements for marriage interlocutions.
+The most basic condition for obtaining a divorce is that the marriage is recognized as legal, in simple terms, the marriage ceremony was held in accordance with the state's requirements for marriage interlocutions.

-You or your spouse are residents of the state and reside in Vermont for a certain period of time.
+The interested person or his or her spouse are residents of the state and reside in Vermont for a certain period of time.

-When the Vermont divorce papers are ready, you must sue them.
-If you are applying for an uncontested divorce with your spouse, you can also file a written agreement on all matters in your case.
-If you are applying for a contested divorce, then after filing the lawsuit you must transfer copies of the divorce form documents to the spouse so that he or she has the opportunity to get acquainted with the case.
-As soon as the procedure for filing documents to the court is complete, you will have to wait a few weeks before the court starts hearing on your divorce.
+When the Vermont divorce papers are ready, the interested person must sue them.
+If the interested person are applying for an uncontested divorce with his or her spouse, he or she can also file a written agreement on all matters in the case.
+If the interested person are applying for a contested divorce, then after filing the lawsuit, he or she must transfer copies of the divorce form documents to the spouse so that he or she has the opportunity to get acquainted with the case.

 In order to be able to obtain a divorce in Vermont, at least one of the spouses must be a resident of the state for 6 months prior to filing the claim.
 Pay attention that in order to obtain the final decree on dissolution of marriage according to the legislation, of the spouses must live in Vermont for at least 1 year.
 The spouses will have to wait at least 3 months after the start of the trial process before their divorce in Vermont can be granted.